noahba65/EfficientNetB0_x_ray_classification/README.md

 ## Model Architecture

 EfficientNet-B0 is known for its high accuracy and efficiency in image classification tasks.
 The B0 model serves as the foundational model in the B-series, featuring mobile inverted bottleneck (MBConv) layers.
-The detailed architecture of the B0 model includes seven MBConv stages and operates at 0.39 GFLOPS.
+The detailed architecture of the B0 model includes seven MBConv stages and operates at 0.39 GFLOPS (Tan et al. 2019).

 ## Experimental Design